Kdheeru12/nightowlideas/django/SQL_Query_Monitoring_Django.md

 Developers can utilize the `execute_wrapper` function to append custom wrappers for advanced capabilities such as logging and performance monitoring.

+Execute wrappers are a subpart of the backend[mysql, psogres] connection class `class DatabaseWrapper(BaseDatabaseWrapper):` from where one can create CursorWrapper.

 ### Enter CursorWrapper: The Execution Orchestrator

 The `CursorWrapper` class manages query execution, invoking functions in `execute_wrappers` sequentially, with the required parameters.
 This class ensures adherence to specific protocols and logic.